S. Alex Lasher

 Send to a friend

 S. Alex Lasher is a partner in the Washington, D.C. office.
-Mr. Lasher’s practice focuses on intellectual property litigation in federal district court, the United States International Trade Commission and United States Court of Appeals for the Federal Circuit.
-Mr. Lasher has represented complainants, respondents and third parties in more than forty-five Section 337 investigations.
-Mr. Lasher is active in the ITC Trial Lawyers Association and has been an editor for the Paul J. Luckern summer associate edition of the 337 Reporter for several years.
+Described by IAM Patent 1000 as a "rising star," Mr. Lasher’s practice focuses on intellectual property litigation in federal district court, the United States International Trade Commission and United States Court of Appeals for the Federal Circuit.
+Mr. Lasher has represented complainants, respondents and third parties in more than sixty Section 337 investigations.
+Mr. Lasher is a member of the ITC Trial Lawyers Association and has been an editor for the Paul J. Luckern summer associate edition of the 337 Reporter.

 RF Micro Devices

-Certain Radio Frequency Integrated Circuits (ITC 2012): Currently representing RF Micro Devices, HTC and Motorola Mobility in a Section 337 action brought by Peregrine Semiconductor, alleging infringement of five US patents.
+Certain Radio Frequency Integrated Circuits (ITC 2012): Represented RF Micro Devices, HTC and Motorola Mobility in a Section 337 action brought by Peregrine Semiconductor, alleging infringement of five US patents.

-Certain Audiovisual Components and Products (ITC 2012): Representing MediaTek and Ralink in a Section 337 action brought by LSI/Agere, alleging infringement of four patents.
+Certain Audiovisual Components and Products (ITC 2012): Representing MediaTek, Ralink and Funai in a Section 337 action brought by LSI/Agere, alleging infringement of four patents.

-Certain Integrated Circuits, Chipsets, and Products Containing Same Including Televisions (ITC 2012): Representing MediaTek in responding to serial-patent infringement complaints filed by Freescale.
+Certain Integrated Circuits, Chipsets, and Products Containing Same Including Televisions (ITC 2012): Represented MediaTek in responding to serial-patent infringement complaints filed by Freescale.

-Certain Portable Electronic Devices (ITC 2011): Representing HTC in responding to patent infringement litigation brought by Apple against HTC’s smartphones.
+Certain Portable Electronic Devices (ITC 2011): Represented HTC in responding to patent infringement litigation brought by Apple against HTC’s smartphones.

 Certain Mobile Electronic Devices (ITC 2011): Representing Samsung Electronics Co., Ltd., Samsung Electronics America, Inc. and Samsung Telecommunications America, LLC in two 337 actions against Apple Inc., involving twelve design and utility patents.